 It’s a common misconception that sudden cardiac arrest (SCA) and heart attack are the same thing.
 In reality, they are quite different.
-Understanding the difference could save your life—or the life of someone you love.

 Heart attack (the medical term is myocardial infarction or MI) occurs when part of the heart’s blood supply is reduced or blocked, causing the heart muscle to become injured or die.
 The person is awake (conscious) and may complain of one or more of the signs and symptoms of heart attack.